Cypher-Laboratory/risc_zero_lsag_verifier/README.md

 - Accepts LSAG signatures for verification
 - Submits proof requests to Bonsai
 - Posts verification results and proofs to the smart contract

+  ## Usage

+This project provides a boilerplate for LSAG signature verification that can be adapted to various use cases (CLI, backend services, APIs, etc.).

+### Overall Process

+1. **Signature Creation**
+  - Using TypeScript LSAG [implementation](https://docs.alicesring.org/docs/LSAG/LSAG-ts) in your frontend/application
+  - Generate a ring signature
+  - Encode the resulting signature in base64 format

+2. **Verification Request**
+  - Pass the base64-encoded signature to the verification service
+  - Provider either via CLI interface or any other integration point
+  - Include the ring members' public keys along with the signature

+3. **Result Processing**
+  - The system verifies the signature via RISC Zero
+  - Returns proof of valid/invalid signature
+  - Results can be verified on-chain and then used for further application logic

+### Integration Notes
+While this example uses a CLI approach, the verification process is designed to be flexible and can be integrated into:
+- Web backends
+- REST APIs
+- Blockchain indexers
+- Smart contract systems
+- Custom applications

+The core verification logic remains consistent regardless of the integration method, allowing for versatile implementation approaches.